Top billionaires: who are the richest people in the world?

 World’s richest people

-According to the Bloomberg Billionaires Index (as of 8 December)
+According to the Forbes World’s Billionaires List (as of 7 April 2021)

 The Microsoft founder has been a permanent fixture near the top of the rich list for the past 20 years, despite selling and then giving away much of his stake in the company.
 He now owns just 1% and focuses predominantly on his philanthropic work.